Expert medical and surgical care in Thailand

 Thailand vs International Price Comparison

 Colorectal surgery in Thailand costs 50–70% less than equivalent procedures in the US ($18,000–$36,000), Australia (A$15,000–A$30,000), and UK (£13,200–£27,000).
-The savings are structural — lower local operating costs, not lower surgical standards.
+The savings are structural; lower local operating costs, not lower surgical standards.
 Our partner hospitals hold JCI accreditation and use the same stapling devices, energy platforms, and robotic systems as major Western centres.

-Types of Colorectal Surgery in Thailand
+Types of Colorectal Surgery

 The specific operation depends on the disease location and the underlying diagnosis.
-Here are the main categories — each involves removing a different segment of the bowel.
+Here are the main categories.
+Each involves removing a different segment of the bowel.

 Right Hemicolectomy